Pam Brady

-Pam Brady is an American writer and television producer, best known for her work with South Park creators Trey Parker and Matt Stone.
+Pam Brady is an American writer and producer.
+She is best known for her collaborations with Trey Parker and Matt Stone.

 Career

-Pam Brady first met Parker, Stone and Jason McHugh while working under Brian Graden at the Fox Broadcasting Company.
-Brady suggested that the two make a weekly version of their student film Cannibal!
+Brady first met Parker, Stone, and Jason McHugh while working under Brian Graden at the Fox Broadcasting Company.
+Brady suggested that the duo make a weekly version of their student film Cannibal!
 The Musical.
 The three came up with the idea for Time Warped.
-While Time Warped was not produced, Parker and Stone decided to make South Park for Comedy Central and brought Brady on as a writer.
+While Time Warped went unproduced, Parker and Stone decided to make South Park for Comedy Central and brought Brady on as a writer.

-Brady is known as the live-action fiancée of Mr. Adler in the episode "Tweek vs. Craig".
-Although Brady left the show in the fourth season to write Hollywood films and co-create the short-lived series The Loop, she would later co-write Team America: World Police and occasionally produce or consult on episodes of the series.
+Brady is known as the live-action fiancée of Mr. Adler in the third season episode "Tweek vs. Craig".
+After leaving the show in the fourth season to write films and co-create the short-lived series The Loop, she later co-wrote Team America: World Police and has occasionally produced or consulted on episodes of the series.

 Brady wrote and directed the horror-inspired animated TV series Neighbors from Hell, which premiered in June 2010 on TBS.
 Brady began collaborating with Arrested Development creator Mitch Hurwitz to create a television show starring Maria Bamford.
 The series, Lady Dynamite, was released on Netflix on May 20, 2016.

+Brady co-created alongside Ramy Youssef #1 Happy Family USA produced by A24 for Amazon Prime Video.